Review of Charmed Aroma Candles and Rings: My Experience

 Buying My First Charmed Aroma Candle

 I first saw the ad for Charmed Aroma Candles on Facebook and was instantly intrigued.
 I love candles, so that was the first attraction.
-The second being that they included a mystery ring inside each candle—the value fluctuating from $10 to $5000.
+The second was that they included a mystery ring inside each candle, with the ring's value fluctuating from $10 to $5000.